kitnil/awesome/README.md

 ## Emacs Lisp

+- [elcord](https://github.com/Mstrodl/elcord) - Discord Rich Presence / Gamebridge support for Emacs!
+- [paxedit](https://github.com/promethial/paxedit) - Structured, Context-Driven, LISP Editing and Refactoring
+- [dispwatch](https://github.com/mnp/dispwatch) - Emacs - Watch the current display for changes (ie plugging in a monitor) and run a hook.
+- [rust-auto-use.el](https://github.com/vmalloc/rust-auto-use.el) - Emacs Lisp Package for Auto-Inserting Rust "use" Statements
+- [gtm-emacs-plugin](https://github.com/c301/gtm-emacs-plugin) - Plugin for the Emacs editor to be used with the Git Time Metric platform.
+- [gnus-recent](https://github.com/unhammer/gnus-recent) - Avoid having to open Gnus and find the right group just to get back to that e-mail you were reading.
+- [poly-ansible](https://github.com/emacsmirror/poly-ansible) - Polymode for Ansible: Jinja2 in YAML
+- [forth-mode](https://github.com/larsbrinkhoff/forth-mode) - Wants to be the SLIME of Forth
+- [ob-tmux](https://github.com/ahendriksen/ob-tmux) - Ob-tmux is an Emacs library that allows org mode to evaluate code blocks in a tmux session.
+- [prettier.el](https://github.com/jscheid/prettier.el) - Prettier code formatting for Emacs.
 - [zones](https://github.com/emacsmirror/zones) - Zones of text - like multiple regions
 - [dap-mode](https://github.com/yyoncho/dap-mode) - Debug Adapter Protocol for Emacs
 - [quack](https://github.com/emacsmirror/quack) - Enhanced support for editing and running Scheme code